52North/pubopen/opensource/legal.md

 ## Further Resources

-A nice Web page addressing many aspects addressed in this chapter can be found [here](http://oss-watch.ac.uk/resources/ipr).
+The UK-based organisation OSS watch is great resources page addressing many aspects addressed in this chapter: **http://oss-watch.ac.uk/resources/ipr**

 <!-- not yet sure where these could go: